CodeMaster10000/jms-solace-secured/README.md

 ./create-keystore-truststore.sh
 ```

+2. Make sure you create a .env file at the root of the project and
+   add the environment variables that the `application.properties` file uses.

-2. Navigate to the Docker configuration directory and bring up the Docker containers:
+3. Navigate to the Docker configuration directory and bring up the Docker containers:

 ```shell script
 cd src/main/docker
 docker-compose up
 ```

-3. Open your web browser and navigate to [http://localhost:8080](http://localhost:8080).
+4. Open your web browser and navigate to [http://localhost:8080](http://localhost:8080).
 Log in with the credentials `admin:admin`.

-4. Go to `Default VPN -> Queues` and create a queue with the name `demo-queue`.
+5. Go to `Default VPN -> Queues` and create a queue with the name `demo-queue`.

-5. Go to `System -> TLS Configuration`.
+6. Go to `System -> TLS Configuration`.
 Edit and add the `combined-cert-key.pem` located in the `src/main/resources/security` folder, leaving the password field blank.
 Click apply.

 ## Running the Application